On Inverse Inertia Matrix and Contact-Force Model for Robotic Manipulators at Normal Impacts

-For point contact, there are dozens of continuous contact-force models \cite{skrinjar2018review}.
-However, the model parameters might change over different control modes, and inclusion of contact-force model in the differential equation of motion may result in computational inefficiency or failure of numerical integration routines \cite{lankarani2000poisson}.
+The mass-spring-damper model is widely adopted to describe the normal contact force~\cite{pashah2008prediction}.
+Elasticity is commonly used for impacts between free-flying bodies~\cite{stronge2000book,jia2017ijrr,dehio2021icra}.
+However, pure elasticity contradicts the fact that our measured peak force is not in phase with the compression.
+According to our benchmark experiments, the viscoelastic models reported by Stronge in~\cite{stronge2000book} determine the impact events more accurately for robot under high-stiffness joint control.
+There are many continuous point-contact force models~\cite{skrinjar2018review}.
+However, the model parameters might change regarding different control modes, and the inclusion of the contact-force model in the equations of motion may result in computational inefficiency or failure of numerical integration routines~\cite{lankarani2000poisson}.
 Thus, we focus on identifying the model structure, i.e., linear spring and nonlinear dashpot, without explicitly comparing the best-fit model from all the candidates.

-\ifBlockComment The linear viscoelastic model, i.e., the Maxwell model stated in \cite[Chapter~5.1.1]{stronge2000book}, assumes \emph{constant COR}, which violates the fact that the estimated COR decreases concerning the increasing contact velocities.
-Concerning the energy dissipated through the dashpot and the decreasing COR, we identified the measurement-consistent option is the linear-spring-nonlinear-dashpot model \cite{stoianovici1996critical}.